Asian stocks mixed after Wall St falls on inflation fears

 BEIJING (AP) — Asian stock markets were mixed Thursday after signs of enduring upward pressure on American prices added to expectations of higher interest rates for longer.

 Shanghai and Seoul advanced while Tokyo and Hong Kong declined.
-Oil prices edged higher.
+Oil prices gained.

 Wall Street declined Wednesday after a survey showed prices paid by U.S. manufacturers rose in February for the first time in five months despite rate increases to cool economic activity and surging inflation.